cheminfo/nmrium-docs/docs/20_1d-spectra/00-loading_a_spectrum/00-loading_a_spectrum.md

 | Jeol files   | .jdf      |
 | NMReData     |           |

-Drag the file you want to open into the gray box **Drag and drop here** in the middle of the screen.
-You can open a set of spectra of a molecule by either dragging the spectra individually into the workspace or by dragging a zip folder containing all spectra.
+Drag the file you want to open into the grey box **Drag and drop here** in the middle of the screen.
+You can open a set of spectra of a molecule by either dragging the spectra individually or by dragging a zip folder containing all spectra into the workspace.
 Also, you can open several spectra at once in the Bruker folder structure as a zip file.

 ![](./loading_spectra.gif)

-You can load a spectrum by clicking the **Import** button on the toolbar on the left side of the workspace.
+You can load a spectrum by clicking the button **Import** on the toolbar on the left side of the workspace.
 Then click **Import from file system**.
 The folder will open.
 Search for the file you want to open and click on it.
-Then click the **Open** button.
+Then click the button **Open**.
 The files will be opened.